kalle07/parsing/README.md

 	This is a REFACTOR version (modular, maintainable, parallel-ready)

-• The generated TXT file has the same name as the PDF file.
+• The generated TXT file has the same name as the PDF file.<br>
-• The TXT file and media folders with images/drawings are created in the same directory.
+• The TXT file and a media folder with images/drawings are created in the same directory.<br>
-• Older TXT files will be overwritten without prompting.
+• Older TXT files will be overwritten without prompting.<br>
-• When selecting a folder, all .pdf files inside it (non-hidden) are processed.
+• When selecting a folder, all .pdf files inside it (non-hidden) are processed.<br>

 # <b>PDF to TXT converter ready to chunk for your RAG</b>
 <b>EXE- ONLY WINDOWS</b><br>